-Some business owners or marketing managers still see content marketing has a bit of an abstract discipline, whose success is hard to measure.
+Some business owners and marketing managers still see content marketing as a bit of an abstract discipline whose success is hard to measure.
 But that is a myth.
-Measuring the success of a content marketing campaign is equally possible and crucial, as measuring the success of an advertising or PPC campaign.
+Measuring the success of a content marketing campaign is equally possible and crucial as measuring the success of an advertising or PPC campaign.
 This is how it’s done.

 When you start designing a new content marketing campaign, you need to keep your objectives in mind from the very beginning.
-With each creative idea you come up with, ask yourself the questions, how will this help meet my audience’s objectives?
-How will this help meet my SEO objectives?
-How will this help meet my digital PR objectives?
-And how will this help meet my business objectives?
+With each creative idea you come up with, ask yourself the questions:

 You can measure social shares with an online tool called Buzzsumo.
 Information about unique page views and time on site can be found within your Google Analytics.

-Tools, like Majestic, can help with measuring backlinks.
-And PR software, such as Cision, helps you measure brand mentions.
+Tools like Majestic can help with measuring backlinks.
+PR software such as Cision helps you measure brand mentions.
 And referral traffic can once again be measured with your Google Analytics.

-Business objectives.
-A well set up Google Analytics account will give you precise information about the way your web visitors navigate your site.
+A well-set-up Google Analytics account will give you precise information about the way your web visitors navigate your site.
 Did they visit any of your landing pages after they saw your content asset?
-Did they end up purchasing anything?
-Or sign up to your mailing list?
-All these metrics are indicators that your conduct was useful and it’s viewers ended up trusting your brand more.
+Did they end up purchasing anything, or sign up to your mailing list?
+All these metrics are indicators that your content was useful and its viewers ended up trusting your brand more.

 As you can see, there’s no shortage of content marketing metrics by which to measure your content campaign success.
 If anything, there are so many out there that you will need to make an informed decision about which ones matter to you.
 If you want to learn more about how to measure the success of your content marketing campaign, get in touch.